 |Minimum age for authorized users||Cosigner allowed for those under 21||Recommended secured credit card||Recommended student credit card|

 American Express cardholders can add authorized users as young as 15.
 The company does not allow users to cosign applications for individuals under 21.

-Amex is unlike other card providers, because it doesn’t offer any student credit cards.
-And it has just one secured card: the USAA® Secured American Express® Card, which requires affiliation with the military for approval.
+Amex is unlike other card providers, because it doesn’t offer any student or secured credit cards.

 Bank of America

 Bank of America cardholders can add authorized users with no minimum age.
 BofA is one of the few that allow cosigned applications.